 Finally, an implementation plan was developed for achieving the desired goals.
 These elements were published in a draft plan and subjected to public review and comment.
-The draft Comprehensive Plan Update was published on the Town's website, and a joint public hearing on the Comprehensive Plan was conducted by the Committee and the Stillwater Town Board on DATE December 3, 2020.
-A public hearing on the DGEIS was held on January 7, 2021 and comments on the DGEIS were accepted through February 4, 2021.
-At the conclusion of this process, the Stillwater Comprehensive Plan Update & FGEIS was finalized and presented for adoption on March 4, 2021.
+The draft Comprehensive Plan Update was published on the Town's website, and a joint public hearing was conducted by the Committee and the Stillwater Town Board on DATE.
+At the conclusion of this process, the Stillwater Comprehensive Plan Update was finalized and presented for adoption.